zekun-li/mapkurator-palette-doc/README.md

 Note that *cuda_11.3* officially supports only *Ubuntu 20.04* and earlier at the time this document was created.

 ### Step 0: Log in to DockerHub
-You should have your personal access token ready.
-If not, please contact Kartta Foundation (kartta.foundation@gmail.com).
+-[You should have your personal access token ready.
+If not, please contact Kartta Foundation (kartta.foundation@gmail.com).]
+Update: We have exhausted our resources to distribute personal access tokens and maintain the public Docker package.
+However, we continue to support customized licensing for tailored Docker images for commercial users.

+If you have a commercial use case, please email us with the following information so we can provide you with a tailored charge plan:

+1. A brief explanation of your business and how you intend to use the Docker image

+2. The approximate number of map images you expect to process per year

+3. The expected duration of use (e.g., one year, multi-year)

+4. The primary language in which you plan to process the map images

+Please send the above details to Kartta Foundation (kartta.foundation@gmail.com) with the subject line Commercial Use Case for Docker Image.

 To log in using the Docker CLI: